TDG-Platform/docs/ENVI_ISODATAClassification.md

 ### Outputs

-The following table lists the Spectral Index task outputs.
+The following table lists the ISO DATA Classification task outputs.

 Name                | Required |   Description
 --------------------|:--------:|-----------------
 output_raster_uri   |     Y    | This will explain the output file location and provide the output in .TIF format.

-This task will function on a Sieving classification image located in the S3 location.
-The file type input of the classification is preferred in the .hdr format.
-An example of ENVI ISO Data Classification and Sieving are provided in the sample script above to demonstrate a full workflow.
+This task will function on an image located in the S3 location.
+The file type input is preferred in the .hdr format.
 Additional options include:

 **OPTIONAL SETTINGS AND DEFINITIONS:**